11800430007

 While strong password protection will be enough for most users, if you have sensitive data, then more advanced methods such as third-party encryption tools can be used to safeguard data.

-Beyond regular password protection, you can also use disk-encryption software that offers more robust security.
-Full-encryption tools block even the most advanced cold-boot and brute-force attacks, which try to crack passwords and encryption keys using different combinations.
+You can also use disk-encryption software for more robust security than just a password.
+These tools block even the most advanced brute-force attacks, which try to crack passwords and encryption keys using different combinations.

 7-Zip is free, open source software that can be used on any computer, and virtually any Windows system.
 It is essentially a file archiver that uses high compression and strong AES-256 encryption.